What are the symptoms and signs of peripheral neuropathy?

 |Radiculopathy||Cervical, thoracic, lumbar, sacral|

 |Mononeuropathy||Median, ulnar, radial, axillary, femoral, peroneal, tibial, sciatic|

 |Polyneuropathy||Motor, sensory, autonomic|

-Radiculopathy affects the spinal root, leading to pain, paresthesias, and weakness in the ...
+Radiculopathy affects the spinal root, leading to pain, paresthesias, and weakness in the distribution of the nerve ...